RebeccaSeraphine/seraphine-arts/content/about/index.en.md

     weight: 5
 ---

-# A little bit about myself

-Nice to meet you!
-My name is Rebecca Seraphine.
-I am a German artist and illustrator who loves creating colourful works.
-Nature and adventure are my inspiration and the heart of my creations.
-I make digital drawings, watercolour paintings and recently I published my very first adult colouring book!
-Outside my colourful world, I am also a frontend developer and houseplant lover, living in my indoor jungle.
+# About

+Hello wanderer and welcome to this colourful place!
+I am Seraphine, an artist and colouring book author from Germany who creates intricate illustrations in a contemporary style.
+My art is inspired by the beautiful diversity of our natural world and I hope to bring humanity and nature closer together & inspires happiness and positive change.

+Currently I am focusing on uplifting digital illustrations but also worked with watercolour and acrylic paint in the past.
+Besides my art I also enjoy outdoor activities, caring for my many houseplants and working as a frontend developer.

+Wether you are looking for colourful wall art, colouring pages or just want to browse through the artworks, I hope you enjoy your stay and find something that makes you smile.